dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 9. **Box plots** as visualizations of a quantitative data set, both interpreting them and creating them in `matplotlib`.

 10. **Histograms** as visualizations of a quantitative data set.
-Again, now how to interpret them and create them in `matplotlib`.
+Again, know how to interpret them and create them in `matplotlib`.

 ## Deliverables